annieyang1993/careerboard/README.md

 Technologies Used
 -----------------------
-To ensure scalability and performance, I used React on the frontend and Firebase (Cloud Firestore, Storage and Hosting) for the backend, as well as Stripe API to process payments.
-I used React Hooks to easily reflect changes in the website state.
+I used React on the frontend and Firebase (Cloud Firestore, Storage and Hosting) for the backend to ensure scalability and performance, as well as Stripe API to process payments.
+I used React Hooks to reflect changes in the website state.

 Future Features
 --------------------------